DNA64/game-and-watch-noob-installer/README.md

 Once you've set the file permissions to executable you can run the script from the terminal using `./setup.sh`.

+Upon completion you will need to unlock your Game & Watch if you haven't done so already.
+I will automate this step shortly as well, for now please follow the [steps outlined here](https://github.com/ghidraninja/game-and-watch-backup#usage).

 # lcdsetup.sh

 This step is optional **ONLY** if you don't plan on installing any LCD based games like the Game & Watch titles.
 If these titles are something you're interested in, then you will need to run `./lcdsetup.sh` after you've run the `setup.sh` file above.